 While enhancing the approximate posterior distribution resulted in major improvements of the model, it was also argued that the prior distribution over the latent variables plays a crucial role as well [53].
-Since the vanilla VAE uses a standard Gaussian distribution as prior, a natural improvement consisted in using a mixture of Gaussian instead [54], [55] which was further enhanced with the proposal of the variational mixture of posterior (VAMP) [56].
-In addition, other models trying to amend the prior and relying on hierarchical latent variables have been proposed [43], [57], [58].
-Prior learning is also a promising idea that has emerged

-(e.g. [59]) or more recently [60], [61], [62] and allows accessing complex prior distributions.
-In the same vein, expost density estimation was also proposed and consists in fitting a simple distribution such as a mixture of Gaussian in the latent space post training [63].
-This approach aimed at alleviating the poor expressiveness of the prior.
-Another approach relying on accept/reject sampling to improve the prior distribution [64] can also be cited.
-While these proposals improved the model, the choice of the prior distribution remains tricky and strongly conditioned by the training data and the tractability of the ELBO.
+Since the vanilla VAE uses a standard Gaussian distribution as prior, a natural improvement consisted in using a mixture of Gaussians instead [54], [55] which was further enhanced with the proposal of the variational mixture of posterior (VAMP) [56].
+In addition, other models trying to change the prior distribution and relying on hierarchical latent variables have been proposed [43], [57], [58].
+Prior learning is also a promising idea that has emerged (e.g. [59]) or more recently [60], [61], [62] and allows accessing complex prior distributions.
+Another approach relying on accept/reject sampling to improve the expressiveness of the prior distribution [63] can also be cited.
+While these proposals indeed improved the VAE model, the choice of the prior distribution remains tricky and strongly conditioned by the training data and the tractability of the ELBO.